Granola Breakfast Cookies

 Cookies for breakfast?
 Relax Mom, they’re vegan, wheat-free, low sugar, low fat, Granola Breakfast Cookies.
 But nobody needs to know they’re healthy!

-In my years in the kitchen at Nova Scotia’s Dragonfly Inn, our cookies were popular item with guests, particularly when I made them for breakfast!
+In my years in the kitchen at Nova Scotia’s Dragonfly Inn, my cookies were so popular with guests, I made them for breakfast!
 Big on grains, dried fruit and nuts, they’re packed with nutrition, unfortunately they’re also heavily on the butter, sugar and gluten side of things.
 This week I looked at a way to update that recipe and make it more belly friendly to all the foodie special interest groups.

 I love to bake with olive oil, it’s fruity flavor adds an extra dimension to baked goods, and dam if it isn’t good for you.